 - Available in a wide variety of sizes.

 PTZ stands for Pan, Tilt, and Zoom.
 The camera can be controlled to pan right or left, tilt up or down, and zoom in on a scene.

 They are ideal to be used in situations where security personnel man the CCTV surveillance system.

 Now that we’ve looked at the different types of CCTV, let’s take a look at the different video formats they support.

 CCTV Video Formats

-With the advancement of CCTV video technology this format has fallen out of favour.
+With the advancement of CCTV video technology, this format has fallen out of favor.